Columbus Bar Association History

 As written in the constitution, the bar association was formed “to promote harmony, good feeling and closer union among the members of the bar; to maintain professional honor and dignity; to encourage the highest attainments in legal knowledge; and to promote generally the professional interests of its members.”

 While our mission has changed with the times, still today, we are committed to maintaining professional honor and dignity; encouraging the highest legal knowledge; and promoting the professional interests of our members.
-Today, the CBA is proud to serve over 4,800 members, and we look forward to continued growth in the coming years.
+Today, the CBA is proud to serve almost 4,000 Central Ohio Legal Professionals, and we look forward to continued growth in the coming years.

 CBA StaffCBA Board of GovernorsPast Presidents150th Anniversary